 The gorgeous town of Ravello is known as “Spirit Homeland,” and for good reason.
 Artists and musicians such as Richard Wagner, D.H.
 Lawrence, E.M.
 Forster, Gore Vidal, and M.C.
 Escher all found inspirations for their crafts in this countrified setting with seaside landscapes.
 Take a moment to unleash your own craft in Ravello.
 Spend an afternoon writing in a café or set up an easel and paint.
 Even if you don’t create an overnight masterpiece, you will create a deeper connection with the artistic history of Amalfi’s Ravello.

 Positano’s Spiaggia Grande is a luxury beach destination loved by locals and tourists alike, but it’s not the only rodeo in town.
 Fornillo beach is a 10-minute walk from Positano, and is a more serene setting that's farther away from the hordes of tourists.
 On top of the smaller crowd, Fornillo beach offers umbrella and lounger rentals for a cheaper rate than in Positano.

-Located just next to Amalfi is the quaint fishing village of Atrani.
+Perhaps the least touristy town on the Amalfi Coast, Atrani is a quaint fishing village located next to Amalfi.
 Whether you are admiring the bell tower at the Collegiata di Santa Maria Maddalena—the last remaining piece of Rococo architecture on the Amalfi coast—or enjoying a meal with locals (and fellow savvy travelers) at the Piazza Umberto I, this lovely town will appear to transport you back in time to an Amalfi Coast before it was a top tourist destination.